protobi/query/README.md

 History
 ====================
-This project was developed independently of underscore-query as a proprietary module, yet is remarkably similar in design and result.
+This project was developed independently of underscore-query as a proprietary module, yet is remarkably similar in design and operation to [underscore-query] by @davidtonge.
 The API matches much of the README doc and the code passes most of unit tests in the underscore-query module.
 Ideally,
 So have made a few changes to make them as compatible as possible and borrowed the README and test suite with minimal changes.